 Now give your page a proper name.
 I am going with “My new Landing Page.”

-Once done, click on “Edit with Elementor” button to launch the Elementor editor.
+Once done, click the “Edit with Elementor” button to launch the Elementor editor.

 Step 2: Building the Elementor Landing Page